 Creating Affordable Housing Solutions for Afri-Canadians

-In the August of 2022, the RCHC and its African Canadian Affordable Housing Solution Lab partners launched a project funded by CMHC’s 2022 Solutions Lab.
+In June 2022, the Rwandan Canadian Healing Center (RCHC) and its African Canadian Affordable Housing Solutions Lab partners launched a project which was funded by CMCH’s Solutions Lab.

 - People with housing experience and knowledge

 The stakeholders play a significant role in molding the ACAH model at every stage.
 The project team met with the stakeholders to discuss the lab products so as to tailor the project to the specific needs of the community.

 The team is working to design an African Canadian Affordable Housing Solution/model using lab methods and tools to refine, test and solve problems in the lab and deliver a solution that addresses overall African Canadian affordable housing challenges.

 RCHC Founder & Executive Director

 Kizito Musabimana is the founder and Executive Director of the Rwandan Canadian Healing Centre.
 Mr Kizito founded RCHC in 2018 after overcoming PTSD (caused by the 1994 Rwandan Genocide against Tutsi in Rwanda).
 He walked from Toronto to Montreal to raise awareness about PTSD challenges within the Rwandan-Canadian community.
 His walk took place from November 24 to December 11, 2016.

 By taking a holistic approach to life, Kizito was able to overcome the worst of PTSD (severe depression, anxiety, and suicidal thoughts).
 He has since worked tirelessly to understand issues in his (African Canadian) community, partnering with youth and leaders and leading organisations to develop programs designed to solve these challenges collaboratively for current and future generations.